Last updated on May 25, 2026

 Leonin Arbiter

-Leonin Arbiter is an excellent piece of anti-tutor tech, especially if you're looking for a budget-friendly way to disrupt searches without breaking the bank.
-This cat cleric taxes any library search by extra 2 mana, turning common lines like fetch lands, ramp spells, and tutor effects into awkward, inefficient plays.
-Itโ€™s particularly brutal when you pair it with land destruction tools like Ghost Quarter: You get to play a convincing poor manโ€™s Wasteland because you deny your opponent their land while you lock them out of the ability to search for a replacement.
+Leonin Arbiter is an excellent piece of anti-tutor tech, especially if you're looking for a budget-friendly way to disrupt searches.
+This cat cleric taxes any library search by extra 2 mana, though note that it affects you as well.
+Itโ€™s particularly brutal when you pair it with land destruction tools like Ghost Quarter: You get to play a convincing poor manโ€™s Wasteland because you deny your opponent their land while locking them out of a replacement.

 #1.
 Opposition Agent